Electronics (magazine): Intel's hunt for Moore's original article

 On April 11, 2005, Intel posted a US$10,000 reward for an original, pristine copy of the Electronics Magazine where Moore's article was first published.
 The hunt was started in part because Moore lost his personal copy after loaning it out.
 Intel asked a favor of Silicon Valley neighbor and auction website eBay, having a notice posted on the website.
 Intel's spokesman explained, "We're kind of hopeful that it will start a bit of a scavenger hunt for the engineering community of Silicon Valley, and hopefully somebody has it tucked away in a box in the corner of their garage.
 We think it's an important piece of history, and we'd love to have an original copy."

 It soon became apparent to librarians that their copies of the article were in danger of being stolen, so many libraries (including Duke University and the University of North Carolina at Chapel Hill) located and secured the articles.
 The University of Illinois at Urbana-Champaign was not so lucky, however, as the day after Intel announced the reward, they found that one of the two copies they owned was missing.
 Intel has stated that they will only purchase library copies of the article from the libraries themselves, and that it would be easy to determine as most libraries bind their old magazines, requiring the cutting of the article from the bound book if a thief were to sell the article.

 Intel ultimately awarded the prize to David Clark, an engineer living in Surrey, England who had decades of old issues of Electronics stored under his floorboards.

 First use of E-mail as an abbreviation

-The Oxford English Dictionary (OED) cites the first usage of the abbreviation E-mail in the June 1979 edition: “Postal Service pushes ahead with E-mail”.
+The Oxford English Dictionary (OED) cites the first usage of the abbreviation E-mail in the June 1979 edition of Electronics: “Postal Service pushes ahead with E-mail”.
 The headline was in reference to the United States Postal Service initiative called E-COM, which was developed in the late 1970s and operated in the early 1980s.
-No earlier usage has been found; although, the first usage of the term email may be lost.
+No earlier usage has been found, and the first usage of the term email may be irretrievably lost.

 CompuServe rebranded its electronic mail service as EMAIL in April 1981, which popularized the term.